VolkanSah/Website-Backup-with-Wget/README.md

-# Website Backup with Wget
+# Website backup with wget
 This repository contains a minimal script to create a local backup of a website using wget with the options -mkEpnp.

 # Usage